-What is Anxiety?
+What Is Anxiety?

 Anxiety in teens tends to result from the many pressures they are dealing with and the expectations they feel they have to live up to daily.
-Today’s teens are facing the pressure to succeed more than any other generation.
-Other generations may have dealt with pressures like a poor economy, unemployment, and debt, but as adults.
-Never before has the pressure been greater on young adults to deal with these factors as they wholeheartedly dedicate themselves to their future.
-Teenagers are expected to have a resume by the time they apply for their first high school job.
-Not to mention having the perfect balance of extracurricular activities, in addition to a rigorous academic workload.
+Today's teens face more pressure to succeed than any other generation.
+Different generations may have dealt with pressures like a poor economy, unemployment, and debt as adults.
+Never before has the pressure been more significant on young adults to deal with these factors as they wholeheartedly dedicate themselves to their future.
+Teenagers are expected to have a resume when they apply for their first high school job.
+Not to mention having the perfect balance of extracurricular activities and a rigorous academic workload.
+Additionally, schedules are overloaded, and kids have little time to be kids.
+Downtime is spent online with social media, where bullying and trauma are rampant among teens.
+Anxiety can come in many forms, including:- Social anxiety, meaning that your teen confines themselves at home to avoid socializing

-- Separation anxiety, which means that teen shows signs of distress being away from home or loved ones
+- Separation anxiety, which means that a teen shows signs of distress being away from home or loved ones

 - Generalized anxiety disorder (GAD) leads to your teen excessively worrying and enduring anxiety attacks regularly